-This template assesses the memory performance of a Linux computer.
-This template uses Perl scripts for monitoring performance.
+This SAM application monitor template assesses the memory performance of a of Linux servers through the use of Perl scripts.

-SSH and Perl installed on the target server.
+SSH and Perl are installed on the target server.

 If Perl is installed in a location different from

-/usr/bin/perl, you should correct all components in the first line of the field ”script body” (
+/usr/bin/perl, edit paths in the first line of the field ”script body” (

-#!/usr/bin/perl), or you can create a symbolic link to Perl (refer to the documentation for the
+#!/usr/bin/perl) for component monitors, or create a symbolic link to Perl with

-You can find where Perl is installed by using the following command:
+To determine where Perl is installed, use the following command:

-The following operating system versions may cause issues with certain counters in this template:
+The following OS versions may cause issues with certain counters in this template: